How to Create Anonymous Linked Pre/Post Surveys

 4. Distribute pre-survey first, post-survey later

-5. Upload responses separately - PaperSurvey automatically links matching IDs
+5. Upload responses separately.
+PaperSurvey automatically links matching IDs.

 Advantages